Pet Lodging & Daycare FAQ

 When do you offer tours?

-Reisterstown Pet Resort & Spa offers tours between 1:00pm - 3:00pm.
+Reisterstown Pet Resort & Spa offers tours between 1:00pm - 3:00pm, Monday-Saturday by appointment.
 Due to the tailored nature of our services and taking into account each guest’s individual needs, this time window creates the least disruption to our guest’s daily routine.
 Having this predetermined limited window also allows Reisterstown Pet Resort & Spa to provide the most detailed and customized tours to potential customers.
 Please call us to schedule your tour.

-“Oscar is acting like he is starving!
-Did Oscar get fed while he was there?”
+“Oscar is acting like he's starving!
+Did he get fed while he was there?”

 Of course!!
-Oscar was fed the food that his owner brought when he was dropped off, or if his pet owner didn’t drop of his food, Oscar was fed our high-quality dry food.
-Occasionally, pets do not eat as much while they board, so it is “normal” for them to play catch up once they return to their homes.
+Your pet was either fed the food brought when he was dropped off or our high-quality dry food if none was brought with him.
+Occasionally, dogs and cats do not eat as much while they board, so it is “normal” for them to play catch up once they return to their homes.

-Unless it is a puppy, pets are not fed lunch.
+At doggie daycare, (unless it is a puppy), pets are not fed lunch.
 Just like my 3-year old son when he gets home from school, they have usually built up a huge appetite playing all day!

 All pets have access to water during their stay.
+That being said, when they are here just for the day, such as for daycare or grooming, they are given water when they are walked.
+This is to prevent them from splashing and turning over water bowls in the cages (and getting dirty).
 It is also normal for pets to feel more comfortable drinking water when they return home.

 "Fido was really tired and slept the entire evening after I brought him home.
 He seemed worn out!"

-Chances are, Fido is worn out!
-If we did our job, Fido had lots of playtime and exercise while staying with us.
-There is so much activity in our resort that Fido is likely overstimulated and excited.
-Because of this, his sleeping pattern changes in the time he was here with us.
-He just needs to catch up on his zzzzz’s!!
-Typically after a good night’s sleep, Fido feels like playing within the next 24 hours.
-I usually feel like sleeping a lot when I come home from vacation as well!
+If we did our job, your pet had lots of play time and exercise while boarding or in doggie daycare and is worn out!
+There's so much activity in our hospital that your pet is likely over stimulated and excited.
+Because of this, his sleeping pattern can change in the time spent with us, and he just needs to catch up on his zzzzz’s!!
+I usually feel like sleeping a lot when I come home from vacation as well.
+Typically after a good night’s sleep, Fido feels like playing again within the next 24 hours.

 “Maggie’s stool is loose.
-Has she been having diarrhea while she was there??”
+Has she been having diarrhea while there?”

-Additionally, pets often experience excitement when returning home.
-Plus, they are often rewarded with treats/chews upon arriving home.
+Secondly, pets often experience excitement when returning home and are often rewarded with treats.
 So this “excitement” leads to colitis, a common cause of loose or watery stool.
+Some pet owners expect it and we arrange to send them home with preventative medicine.

-We take every precaution at Reisterstown Pet Resort & Spa to prevent viruses and parasites from being passed along.
-Runs and crates are sterilized.
-We require dogs to be checked every 6 months for parasites.
+We take every precaution at Reisterstown Pet Resort & Spa to prevent viruses and parasites from being passed to your pet.
+Stalls, runs and cages are sterilized.
+We also require dogs to be checked every 6 months for parasites (unlike annually at most vet hospitals).
 This is the reason: some of the parasites we see are easily spread between dogs (Coccidia and Giardia) and are not prevented by monthly heartworm preventatives.
 We have staff that clean/scoop fecal material as soon as it hits the ground.

-So, to recap, loose stool/diarrhea is common but please contact your veterinarian if it continues for more than 24 hours.
+To recap, loose stool or diarrhea is not uncommon but please let us know if it continues for more than 24 hours once your pet returns home.

 Ready for your pet's lodging stay?